FutureTalks/Angular/README.md

 Get your App config from Firebase and paste it in `src/environments/environment.ts` and `src/environments/environment.prod.ts`.

+NEVER commit your api keys in the config!
+Run `git update-index --assume-unchanged src/environments/environment.ts` and `git update-index --assume-unchanged src/environments/environment.prod.ts` to avoid committing your keys.

 And you're done!
-Use `npm run deploy` to build the project and deploy it to firebase.
+Start coding and use `npm run deploy` to build the project and deploy it to firebase.

-Great tutorial if you want to set up your own page on Firebase: https://scotch.io/tutorials/deploying-an-angular-cli-app-to-production-with-firebase
+Great tutorial if you want to set up your own page on Firebase from scratch: https://scotch.io/tutorials/deploying-an-angular-cli-app-to-production-with-firebase

 ## For GitHub Pages publish run